Tom McEwen (equestrian)

 Thomas Bruce McEwen (born 10 May 1991) is a British equestrian who competes in eventing.

+Career

-Tom was on the European young rider eventing team in 2010 and 2011.
+McEwen was on the European young rider eventing team in 2010 and 2011.
 He won team gold in 2010 riding Major Sweep and then won another team gold in 2011 aboard Private Rudolph.
 He was a member of the gold medal-winning pony European eventing team in 2007 with his ride Dick Taytoe.